-However we also note, that a sustained liquidity crisis can (and does, if left unresolved) shift into a solvency crisis due the degrading quality of the underlying receivables book.
-Currently roughly 27% of agricultural debt in South Africa is supported by Land Bank making them a significant role-player in our agricultural sector.
+At the onset of the Land Bank crisis roughly 27% of agricultural debt in South Africa was supported by Land Bank making them a significant role-player in our agricultural sector.
 The risks of Land Bank not functioning effectively are dire and include a possible increase in food inflation, as the country becomes increasingly reliant on imported foods.
 In the current COVID-19 crisis and with global supply chains being disrupted, supply side risks are real.
 In the absence of adequate funding from the Land Bank and certainty about the timely resolution of the current situation, emerging farmers don’t have access to the capital needed to transition into established commercial farmers.
 The Land Bank therefore plays a critical role in growing and broadening the South African commercial farming base and therefore securing the current and long-term food security of the country.

 What is needed?

-From the funders’ side there are broadly two groups: The Noteholders Committee (i.e. those holding Land Bank listed and unlisted debt instruments), and a smaller group of potential Emergency Liquidity Providers.
+From the funders’ side there were broadly two groups: The Noteholders Committee (i.e. those holding Land Bank listed and unlisted debt instruments), which continues to work on the implementation of the liability solution and a smaller group of potential Emergency Liquidity Providers, which has, as of mid-September 2020, fallen away.
 The Noteholders Committee is seeking to protect their investors, gather information, ensure the debts (capital and interest) are serviced, and where possible repaid, and that any resultant liability solution is sustainable, appropriate and results in a better outcome for existing noteholders than the current position.
-The Emergency Liquidity Providers group, which includes commercial bank lenders, as well as a few institutional investors, is in negotiations with the Land Bank, National Treasury and their advisors about the provision of an emergency liquidity facility that will allow Land Bank to remain operational during this period.
-The collective goal is to assist Land Bank through its current crisis and restructuring period, and for Land Bank to service its agricultural customers through the crop cycle.
+The Emergency Liquidity Providers group, which included commercial bank lenders, as well as a few institutional investors, was in negotiations with the Land Bank, National Treasury and their advisors about the provision of an emergency liquidity facility that would have allowed Land Bank to remain operational during this period but that was subsequently unnecessary due to the earlier-than-expected injection of the R3bn equity from the shareholder (government).